-We gained an understanding of the legal and regulatory framework applicable to the Charitable Company and the sector in which it operates and considered the risk of the Charitable Company not complying with the applicable laws and regulations including fraud in particular those that could have a material impact on the financial statements.
-This included those regulations directly related to the financial statements, including financial reporting, and tax legislation.
-In relation to the operations of the Charitable Company this included compliance with the Charities Act 2011 and SORP 2019, GDPR, employment law, safeguarding and health & safety.
+We gained an understanding of the legal and regulatory framework applicable to the charitable company and the sector in which it operates and considered the risk of the charitable company not complying with the relevant laws and regulations including fraud; in particular those that could have a material impact on the financial statements.
+This included those regulations directly related to the financial statements, including financial reporting and tax legislation.
+In relation to the operations of the charitable company this included compliance with Companies Act 2006, Charities Commission, OSCR, employment law, health and safety and GDPR.